 Once you downloaded the WordPress, extract the zip, it contains the WordPress folder.

-Now, you need to paste WordPress folder to the XAMPP directory given below
+Now, you need to paste the WordPress folder to the XAMPP directory given below

 For Windows, it is C:\Xampp\htdocs

 For Linux, it is /Applications/XAMPP/htdocs

-Once you paste it in Xampp folder, rename it to your blog name so that you would remember it and differentiate it correctly.
+Once you paste it in the Xampp folder, rename it to your blog name so that you would remember it and differentiate it correctly.
 Here I have renamed it as dev_scrollbucks

 Now, it’s time to start your local server.
 Open the XAMPP and launch the Apache and MySQL

-Once you began to the local server and Apache, it’s time to start your site.
+Once you began with the local server and Apache, it’s time to start your site.
 Open any browser and type

 My WordPress folder name was dev_scrollbucks, you can write your folder name to begin the installation of the WordPress.

-You will see the installation screen of the WordPress.
+You will see the installation screen of WordPress.
 Select the English language and click continue.

 Before proceeding, you need to create the database for your local WordPress site.
-This screen itself ask for database information like database name, password, and host.
+This screen itself asks for database information like database name, password, and host.